vasu03042000/Gender_detection/README.md

 ### for WebCam feed
 python Result_ModelWebcam.py

-### from IP Webcam which is the androiid application to take the video feed remotely
+### from IP Webcam which is the android application to take the video feed remotely

 python Result_Model.py